 Greetings!
 Professional since 1997, I've played over 4,500 shows, 70 albums, countless singles and demos with world class jazz musicians, beginner to award-winning songwriters, Americana bands, avant garde, South American, filmmakers, etc. No I haven't played with Sting or Alisha Keys but I love new projects and guarantee we'll work well together!

 I play and record upright, electric, and fretless bass professionally.
 Send me your project file and I'll get to work.
-I provide three different takes for you to choose or comp from.
+I provide two or three different takes for you to choose or comp from.
 If you have a chord or lead sheet send along too.
-If you have sheet music I'm a very good sightreader.
+If you have sheet music I'm a good sightreader.
 I started on piano at age 8 and switched to trumpet in 6th grade and added jazz guitar in high school.
-In college I completed a music education bachelors degree while becoming a busy go-to bass player, and haven't looked back since.
+In college I completed a music education degree while becoming a busy go-to bass player, and haven't looked back since.
 I'm very experienced, creative, intuitive, flexible, and easy to work with.
 My specialties include tone, rhythm, improvisation, sightreading, creating parts for songs, bowed bass, plus electric and fretless bass.
 Please check out song samples here, on soundcloud, or my website craigakin.com.

 CreditsAllMusic verified credits for Craig Akin